Two Airlines Policy: Formal establishment

 The Two Airlines Policy was formulated by the Fifth Menzies Ministry with the Civil Aviation Agreement Act 1952 taking effect.
 The policy took practical effect when Ansett purchased the failing Australian National Airways in 1957, resulting in it being the only competitor for the government-owned TAA.

 While smaller regional airlines were free to operate flights between regional airports and between cities and regional centres, the policy allowed only two airlines to operate flights between major cities in Australia.
 This led to some minor intrusions by other airlines, for example in 1970, East-West Airlines briefly operated between Sydney and Melbourne by linking a longstanding Sydney to Albury service with a newly added Albury to Melbourne sector, thereby including a nominal number of through passengers at lower than normal fares.
 Another aspect of the policy was that scheduled flights on the same routes would take off about five minutes apart, with Ansett taking off before TAA.

 Continuation of the Duopoly

 The failing Australian National Airways was taken over in 1957 by Ansett.
 Subsequent governments continued to allow TAA and Ansett to hold a duopoly over domestic flights in Australia for almost four decades until the deregulation of the industry which resulted in Compass Airlines, Impulse Airlines and Virgin Australia to compete from 1990.
+It was formerly disbanded on 30 October 1990.

 In 1966, interstate courier company Ipec began operating interstate flights carrying freight from Brisbane to Cowra to connect with trucks to and from Melbourne.
 This was deemed in breach of the law and the service ceased.
 In 1981, freight services were removed from Two Airlines Policy to allow Ipec to operate services between the mainland and Tasmania.